Bolton says his best seller about Trump is 'a book about how not to be president' - KESQ

 About the court case…

-A federal judge rejected the DOJ’s attempt to block the book’s publication, but revealed some “major risks for Bolton,” CNN’s Katelyn Polantz reported.
-The admin may very well succeed in its effort “to claw back proceeds from the book, including from any movie and TV rights, and other consequences for disclosing classified information…”
+Over the weekend a federal judge rejected the Justice Department attempt to block the book’s publication, but revealed some “major risks for Bolton,” CNN’s Katelyn Polantz reported.
+The administration may very well succeed in its effort “to claw back proceeds from the book, including from any movie and TV rights, and other consequences for disclosing classified information.”

 “Room” is the No. 1 nonfiction book of 2020 on Amazon